How To Run Android APK Files in Windows 10

 This separation is fine until you need to acquire APK files to play with, develop, or reverse engineer.
 Probably the easiest and safest way to get the files is to download them from your device and use them from there.
 There are websites that allow you to download the APK files of legitimate apps, but these are legally dubious, and I personally wouldn’t trust them to not inject a little malware in return for a free download.

-- Download the package to your computer and extract to your C: drive.
+- Download the package to your computer and extract it to your C: drive.

 - Navigate to Control Panel, System, and Advanced System Settings.

 - Select Environment Variables and highlight Path.

 - Click Edit and paste the following into the variable value: ‘C:\Android\sdk\tools;C:\Android\sdk\platform-tools.’

 Now you can open a virtual Android device by double-clicking the APK file.
 Unless you have a monster Windows machine, the SDK plus the app will take a while to load and can be a little sluggish at times.
 Games and other graphics-intensive programs will probably not work, but most other apps will work fine.

 Using a full Android emulator to run APK files in Windows 10

 BlueStacks App Player is an Android emulator that works very well.
 It doesn’t use a pure Android version like Android SDK, but a modified variant.
 If you’re looking to QA code or soak test an app, this may not exactly replicate the release environment.
 For everything else, BlueStacks App Player works just fine.